 Long-term trends in industry employment are analyzed to make a 10-year forecast.
 The long time horizon diminishes the effect of short-term business cycles.
-For New York State and each of the 10 Labor Market areas, over 90 detailed industry forecasts are presented for the 10-year period.
+For New York State and each of the 10 Labor Market areas,approximately 90 detailed industry forecasts are presented for the 10-year period.
 Industry projections are developed as an input to build occupational projections, but are useful separately.

 The projections program uses a total employment concept attempting to account for all workers, not just those included in the Current Employment Statistics (CES) program estimates.
 Consequently, additions are made for self-employed and unpaid family workers and employment in agriculture and private households.
 These additional categories of employment are treated as separate industries.
 The current employment models use a 30-year or longer history for each of the detailed industries in each labor market area.
 Quarterly Census of Employment and Wages (QCEW) Program data is used because of the finer industry detail available and consistency of the industry categories across areas.
 QCEW employment is benchmarked to CES employment.

 Industry projections are made using two general categories of models, shift share and regression.
 The first class of models is simpler, relying on two points in time and ratios.
 Shift share models are less restrictive and do not include statistical parameters.
 Regression models use all the points in an employment time series and correlate the employment time series with equivalently long time series of variables used to explain changes in the industry employment.
 Regression models are based on a full range of probability assumptions.